-Entrance Design

-All entrances should allow independent and safe entry points.
-This will require the following
+Entrance Design All entrances should allow independent and safe entry points.
+This will require the following:

-- Access to shade / shelter and water - A clear pathway without threshold steps at the doorway, of min.1200mm width - Clear signage indicating the accessible route - Entry mats that are recessed to limit tripping by people yet still allow minimal water or dirty transfer internally - Easy to operate doors with appropriate door closers (up to 19.5 Nm) - Automated door closers that use a sensor to open/close the door - Provision of an automated swing or sliding door where there is a revolving door
+- Access to shade/shelter and water: - A clear pathway without threshold steps at the doorway, of min.1,500mm - Clear signage indicating the accessible route; - Entry mats that are recessed to limit tripping by people yet still allow minimal water or dirty transfer internally; - Easy to operate doors with appropriate door closers (up to 20N); - Automated door closers that use a sensor to open/close the door; - Provision of an automated swing or sliding door where there is a revolving door.